What are Textiles?

 Natural Fibres – from plants

-If they are in good condition most textiles can be reused or recycled into new things like pillow stuffing, cleaning cloths, carpet padding, baseball fillings and even new clothes so TOCK was sad to hear that most people simply throw clothes in the rubbish bin when they no longer want them.
+If they are in good condition most textiles can be reused or recycled into new things like pillow stuffing, cleaning cloths, carpet padding, baseball fillings and even new clothes.
+It made TOCK unhappy to hear that most people simply throw clothes in the rubbish bin when they no longer want them.

 It is thought that possibly 80% of textiles people throw away end up in landfill or are burned.
 The equivalent of 1 rubbish truck of textiles go to landfill or is burned every second.